Arnold Ridley: Acting career

 After his medical discharge from the army in 1916, Ridley commenced a career as a professional actor.
 In 1918 he joined the company of the Birmingham Repertory Theatre, staying for two years and playing 40 parts before moving on to Plymouth, where he took a break from the stage when his war injuries began to trouble him.

-After being stranded for an evening at Mangotsfield railway station, near Bristol, Ridley was inspired to write the play The Ghost Train (1923), a tale of passengers stranded at a haunted railway station in Cornwall, with one of the characters being an incognito British Government agent trying to catch Bolshevik revolutionaries active in Great Britain.
-The play was produced on stage, and became a hit, with 665 performances being staged consecutively in London's West End, and two revivals.
-The first credited filmed version was a German-British silent film co-production The Ghost Train in 1927.
-The Ghost Train was also filmed in 1931 and again in 1941 when it starred Arthur Askey.
-Ridley also wrote more than 30 other plays including The Wrecker (1924), Keepers of Youth (1929), The Flying Fool (1929) and Recipe for Murder (1932).
+After being stranded for an evening at Mangotsfield railway station, near Bristol, Ridley was inspired to write the play The Ghost Train (1925), a tale of passengers stranded at a haunted railway station in Cornwall, with one of the characters being an incognito British Government agent trying to catch Bolshevik revolutionaries active in Great Britain.
+The play became a hit, with 665 consecutive performances in London's West End, and numerous revivals.
+The first credited film version was a German-British silent film, The Ghost Train, in 1927.
+The Ghost Train was also filmed in 1931, with Jack Hulbert, and again in 1941, when it starred Arthur Askey.
+A novelisation of The Ghost Train was published by The Readers Library Publishing Company, in 1927.
+Ridley also wrote more than 30 other plays, including The Wrecker (1924), Keepers of Youth (1929), The Flying Fool (1929) and Recipe for Murder (1932).

 During his time in military service in the Second World War he adapted the Agatha Christie novel Peril at End House into a West End play that premiered in 1940.
 Ridley's post-war play, Beggar My Neighbour, was first performed in 1951 and adapted for the Ealing Comedy film Meet Mr. Lucifer (1953).

 Ridley worked regularly as an actor, including an appearance in the British comedy Crooks in Cloisters (1964).
 He also played Doughy Hood, the village baker, in the radio soap opera The Archers and the Rev. Guy Atkins in the ATV soap Crossroads from the programme's inception in 1964 until 1968.
-However, he became a household name only after he was cast as Private Godfrey, the gentle platoon medic in the television comedy series Dad's Army (1968–1977).
+He became a household name after he was cast as Private Godfrey, the gentle platoon medic in the television comedy series Dad's Army (1968–1977).
 He continued to appear into his eighties, and was appointed an OBE in the 1982 Queen's New Year Honours List, for services to the theatre.

 He was the subject of This Is Your Life in 1976 when he was surprised by Eamonn Andrews at London's Marylebone Station.

 Personal life

 Ridley was married three times.
-His first marriage lasted from January 1926 to 1939, and was followed by a short marriage to Isola Strong, an actress (It's Hard to Be Good), at Kensington in 1939, before his final marriage to actress Althea Parker (1911–2001) on 3 October 1945; they had one son, Nicolas (born 1947).
+His first marriage lasted from January 1926 to 1939, and was followed by a short marriage to Isola Strong, an actress (It's Hard to Be Good), at Kensington in 1939, before his final marriage to actress Althea Parker (1911–2001) on 3 October 1945; they had one son, Nicolas (b.
+1947).
 He was a Freemason, and belonged to the Savage Club Lodge in London.
 The actress Daisy Ridley is his great-niece.

 A keen rugby player in his youth, he was President of Bath Rugby from 1950 to 1952.